RenderKit/embree/README.md

   is ON by default.

 + `EMBREE_STATIC_LIB`: Builds Embree as a static library (OFF by default).
-When using the statically compiled Embree library, you have to define ENABLE_STATIC_LIB before including rtcore.h in your application.
 Further multiple static libraries are generated for the different ISAs selected (e.g. `embree3.a`, `embree3_sse42.a`, `embree3_avx.a`, `embree3_avx2.a`, `embree3_avx512knl.a`, `embree3_avx512skx.a`).
 You have to link these libraries in exactly this order of increasing ISA.

++ `EMBREE_ISA_NAMESPACE`: Specifies a namespace name to put all Embree API symbols inside.
+By default no namespace is used and plain C symbols exported.

++ `EMBREE_LIBRARY_NAME`: Specifies the name of the Embree library file created.
+By default the name embree3 is used.

 + `EMBREE_IGNORE_CMAKE_CXX_FLAGS`: When enabled, Embree ignores
   default CMAKE_CXX_FLAGS.
 This option is turned ON by default.